bzhtux/hello-k8s/README.md

 ```

-Hello-k8s is a simple Python app using REDIS learn how kubernetes works and to understand kubernetes key objects.
+Hello-k8s is a simple 3 tiers Python app to help learning how kubernetes works and to understand kubernetes key objects.

 # Python app

-Hello-k8s is a 3 tiers application with a frontend to server webUI, and API to interact with REDIS and REDIS to store messages.
+Hello-k8s is a 3 tiers application with a frontend an API for core actions and REDIS to store messages.

 ```shell
 +--------------------+